tacsnack/factsy/README.md

 # Scripts

-This is based on [running tests](https://facebook.github.io/create-react-app/docs)
+This is built off [create-react-app](https://facebook.github.io/create-react-app/docs)

 In the project directory, you can run: